hammerspace-solutions/Cloud-Performance-Testing/README.md

    - Create a .aws directory in the /root directory
    - `cd .aws`
-   - Please the following in a file called `config`.
+   - Place the following in a file called `config`.
+Change the region if you are running somewhere other than us-east-1.

   ```
   [default]
   region = us-east-1
   ```

    - Please the following in a file called `credentials`.
-You will have to your own access key and secret access key in IAM.
+You will have to use your own access key and secret access key from IAM.

   ```
   [default]